Marcin Dorociński: Early life

-Dorociński was born in Milanówek near Warsaw and grew up in a small village Kłudzienko.
+Dorociński was born in Milanówek near Warsaw and grew up in Kłudzienko.
 His father is a blacksmith and his mother is a housewife.
 He has three brothers, all of whom are police officers.
 He dreamt of becoming a professional football player, but he was forced to give up the plan after sustaining a major leg injury.
 He attended the vocational school in Grodzisk Mazowiecki and obtained a machinist certificate.
 The first person to notice his talent for acting was his history teacher, who encouraged him to become an actor.
 In 1993, he enrolled at the Aleksander Zelwerowicz State Theatre Academy.

 Career

 In his second-year at the State Theatre Academy, he was cast as Don Rodrigue in a television adaptation of Le Cid directed by Krystyna Janda.
 After graduating from the Academy in 1997, he struggled to find acting jobs at first.
 He worked as a waiter, a bouncer and took other casual jobs until he was offered a post at the Dramatic Theatre in Warsaw.
 He has also appeared in several plays in the Ateneum Theatre in Warsaw, in which he is currently employed.